I’m sure you’ll agree with me when I say this:

 The first thing you need to do is to create an awesome infographic and publish it on your website.
 And by awesome, I didn’t just mean that it should look good.
 It should also have content worth reading and sharing.

-The demand for infographics is very high these days and you can use it to bring traffic and backlinks to your website.
+The demand for infographics is very high these days and you can use them to bring traffic and backlinks to your website.

 2. Make A List Of People Who Might Be Interested In Your Infographic